Skip to content

 murph policy set --profile yolo

-yolo allows auto-send when the session mode allows it and disables the uncertainty preference, but it does not disable runtime grounding.
+yolo sets profile mode to low-risk auto-send and disables the uncertainty preference, but it does not disable runtime grounding.
 Murph should use materially relevant read-only retrieval or context tools before answering factual questions.
 It is explicit by design; fresh installs do not select it automatically.